-Only registered holders of Common Shares ("Registered Shareholders") on March 9, 2012 (the "Record Date") are entitled to vote at the Meeting or at any adjournment thereof.
-Each Registered Shareholder has one vote for each Common Share held at the close of business on the Record Date.
-As of March 2, 2012, there were 93,481,155 Common Shares outstanding.
-As of that date, to the knowledge of the directors and senior officers of the Company, the only person who beneficially owned, directly or indirectly, or exercised control or direction over Common Shares carrying more than 10% of the voting rights of the Company was Wellington Management Company, LLP.
-Based on the information filed by them on February 14, 2012, Wellington Management Company, LLP has shared voting power over 9,517,891 Common Shares, representing approximately 10.2% of the voting rights attached to the Company's voting securities.
+Only registered holders of Common Shares ("Registered Shareholders") on March 11, 2013 (the "Record Date") are entitled to vote at the Meeting or at any adjournment or postponement thereof.
+Each Registered Shareholder will have one vote for each Common Share held at the close of business on the Record Date.
+As of March 8, 2013, there were 94,702,644 Common Shares outstanding.
+As of that date, to the knowledge of the directors and senior officers of the Company, the only person who beneficially owned, directly or indirectly, or exercised control or direction over, Common Shares carrying more than 10% of the voting rights of the Company was Wellington Management Company, LLP.
+Based on the information filed by them on February 14, 2013, Wellington Management Company, LLP has shared dispositive power over 11,817,232 Common Shares, representing approximately 12.5% of the voting rights attached to the Company's voting securities, and shared voting power over 9,130,282 Common Shares, representing approximately 9.6% of the voting rights attached to the Company's voting securities.

-Can I vote Common Shares that I acquired after the Record Date (March 9, 2012)?
+Can I vote Common Shares that I acquired after the Record Date (March 11, 2013)?

-No. Only Common Shares that are held by a shareholder on the Record Date are entitled to be voted at the Meeting.
+No. Only Common Shares that are held by a shareholder at the close of business on the Record Date are entitled to be voted at the Meeting.